qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

   selfLink: ""
 ```

-Note, if you change the variable or add a variable called **openshift_storage_glusterfs_storageclass_volume_type** to the inventory file it will give you control over the **volumetype** allocated when provisioning new volumes.
+Note, if you change the variable or add a variable called **openshift_storage_glusterfs_storageclass_volume_type** to the inventory file it will give you control over the default **volumetype** allocated when provisioning new volumes.
 The values can be:

 * **none** specifies you want a storage class that does not enable replication on a volume
 * **replicate:3** specifies you want the storage class to have a replication of 3
 * **disperse:4:2** specifies a 4 data bricks and 2 replicas.
 The "disperse 4" means that each disperse-set is made of 4 bricks. "redundancy 2" means that two of those bricks will be redundant (i.e. it will work fine with 2 bricks down).
 Disperse doesn't allow redundancies greater or equal to "number of bricks" / 2.
 With redundancy 2, the minimum number of bricks/servers should be 5.
 Which is in reference to this response [https://lists.gluster.org/pipermail/gluster-users/2016-June/027022.html](https://lists.gluster.org/pipermail/gluster-users/2016-June/027022.html).
 Regarding the disperse, the minimum number of servers you would need is 3.
 Disperse requires at least 3 bricks to create a configuration with redundancy 1 (this is equivalent to a replica 2 in terms of redundancy), but if you put 2 of those bricks in a single server and that server dies, you will lose 2 bricks from a volume that only tolerates 1 brick failure.
 For more information on disperse please see the [Gluster Documentation](https://docs.gluster.org/en/latest/Administrator%20Guide/Managing%20Volumes/).
 This volume type is typically a little slower than the **replicate** type but in general is less wasteful on disk space.

-If you want to support replicated and non replicated volumetypes then you can add multiple storage classes but will have to be added after the installation is complete using this command:
+If you want to support replicated and non replicated volume types then you can add multiple storage classes but will have to be added after the installation is complete using this command:

 ```bash
 oc create -f glusterfs-dynamic-norep.yml